 East Central Regional Hospital and Georgia Health Sciences University Partnership

-Georgia Health Sciences University asked its College of Nursing to play a pivotal role as it took over the administration of East Central Regional Hospital, Dean Lucy Marion jumped at the chance to expand the institution's nursing education into the field of mental health.
+Georgia Regents University asked its College of Nursing to play a pivotal role as it took over the administration of East Central Regional Hospital, Dean Lucy Marion jumped at the chance to expand the institution's nursing education into the field of mental health.

 To promote further growth and improvement, GRU submitted a Recruitment and Retention grant to the Health Resources and Services Administration, the federal agency charged with improving access to health care services for people who are uninsured, isolated or medically vulnerable.